-Toenail fungus which is known as onychomycosis is the type of the fungal infection which occurs due to the dermatophytes begin to grow under the nail.
-It begins as a white or yellow patch on the nails which can spread quickly to depth, later causing discoloration and crumbling.
-This is often a chronic problem and it can easily spread to other nails through the skin between the toes.
+Toenail fungus, also known as onychomycosis, is a fungal illness that develops when dermatophytes begin to grow beneath the nail.
+It starts as a white or yellow spot on the nails that can swiftly grow to the depths, resulting in discolouration and cracking.
+This is a common long-term issue that can readily spread to other nails via the flesh between the toes.

-Lack of personal hygiene, wearing socks and shoes for long periods of time, sharing shoes with an infected person, walking barefoot in public swimming pools or a shower, not drying your feet completely after taking a bath, or Weakened immune systems are some of the main factors that can contribute to nail fungus.
+Lack of personal cleanliness, long-term use of socks and shoes, sharing shoes with an infected person, going barefoot in public swimming pools or showers, not properly drying your feet after a bath, or weakened immune systems are all factors that might lead to nail fungus.

-Nail fungus is a problem that you can easily treat with simple and easy remedies, which will control the infection and prevent further damage.
-It’s very unsightly, so it’s best to treat it as soon as it appears.
-No need to rush to the doctor right away, because there are natural methods to put an end to the yeast infection.
+Nail fungus is a condition that may be treated quickly and effectively with simple home treatments that can control the infection and prevent additional harm.
+Because it’s so unattractive, it’s essential to cure it as soon as you notice it.
+There’s no need to run to the doctor right immediately; there are natural ways to get rid of a yeast infection.

-- A partial or total color change of the nail, which becomes opaque, whitish, yellowish, or greenish
+- A partial or complete change in the colour of the nail, making it opaque, white, yellowish, or greenish.

-- A thickening or changes in texture (the nail becomes brittle)
+- A thickening or textural alteration (the nail becomes brittle)

-- A fungal nail infections caused by dermatophytes usually follows a fungus feet (known as the athlete’s foot) , incurred on public land infected by fragments of skin filed by patients.
-This is particularly the case in swimming pools, saunas, steam rooms, sports locker rooms, medical offices, dance halls… After several months, untreated athlete’s foot spreads to the skin. nail and causes onychomycosis.
+- A dermatophyte-caused fungal nail infection frequently accompanies a fungus foot (also known as athlete’s foot) acquired on public ground and infected by pieces of skin filed by patients.
+Swimming pools, saunas, steam rooms, sports locker rooms, medical offices, dancing halls… are all examples of this.
+Untreated athlete’s foot spreads to the skin, nail, and forms onychomycosis within a few months.

-- Certain diseases (diabetes, HIV infection, AIDS, circulation disorders, skin diseases, etc.) and treatments (immunosuppressive treatments, chemotherapy, cortisone, etc.);
+- Certain illnesses (diabetes, HIV infection, AIDS, circulatory problems, skin diseases, and so on) and therapies (immunosuppressive drugs, chemotherapy, cortisone, and so on);

-- Toes that overlap or stand up, blows or bruises caused by sports activities or poorly fitted shoes;
+- Toes that overlap or stand up, sports-related knocks or injuries, or ill-fitting shoes;

 Symptoms of Onychomycosis: